-Since Mnesia detects deadlocks, a transaction can be restarted any number of times.
-This function attempts a restart as specified in Retries.
-Retries must be an integer greater than 0 or the atom infinity.
-Default is infinity.
+Since Mnesia detects deadlocks, a transaction can be restarted any number of times and therefore the Fun shall not have any side effects such as waiting for specific messages.
+This function attempts a restart as many times as specified in Retries.
+Retries must be an integer greater than 0 or the atom infinity, default is infinity.
+Mnesia uses exit exceptions to signal that a transaction needs to be restarted, thus a Fun must not catch exit exceptions with reason {aborted, term()}.